“Use of an Implementation Checklist”

 I mentioned in my most recent post that when implementing any new initiative, it is essential to have a clear vision and set of goals.
 This is not only important as the Coordinator/Chairperson of a committee or area of improvement, but also allows the whole team and staff to keep track of progress and see where you are heading.
 It keeps you focused as a team when trying to organise meetings and helps to ensure that nothing gets overlooked.

-Please download the free resource available on this page to see an example of implementation ladders I have utilised for behaviour, mental health and national framework implementation.
 If you have any questions about how they work or how I can work with you to create your own localised implementation ladder please send me an email at firstname.lastname@example.org

 As always, please feel free to share my blog post with friends and contact me with any questions.